meshell/KataTournamentRunner/README.md

 # Dependencies
 ----------------
-To build the project you need a recent compiler supporting C++11 features, e.g. gcc version > 4.7 or Microsoft Visual Studio 2013 (MSVC12).
+To build the project you need a recent compiler supporting C++11 features, e.g. gcc version >= 4.7, clang >= 3.5 or Microsoft Visual Studio 2013 Update 4 (MSVC12) and Qt >= 5.2 installed.

 Building the "Kata Tournament Runner" requires CMake (http://www.cmake.org/) Version 2.8.
 See CMake documentation for more information about building using CMake.